Kaipara District

-The Kaipara District is located in the Northland Region in northern New Zealand.
+Kaipara District is a territorial authority district in the Northland Region of New Zealand.

 History

 Kaipara District was formed through the 1989 New Zealand local government reforms and was constituted on 1 November 1989.
 It was made up of five former boroughs and counties: all of Hobson County, Dargaville Borough, Otamatea County, and parts of Rodney County and Whangarei County.
 In addition, it took over the functions of the Raupo Drainage Board, Kaiwaka Reserve Board, and the Pahi Reserve Boards.

 Geography

 Kaipara District is located in the rolling hills around the northern shores of the Kaipara Harbour, a large natural harbour open to the Tasman Sea.
 Kaipara District Council shares management of the harbour with various other organisations, most notably Northland Regional Council (in the north) and Auckland Council to the south.

 The roughly triangular district stretches from a thinning of the Northland Peninsula south of Kaiwaka and Mangawhai in the southeast to the Waipoua Forest in the northwest.
-The District's western boundary is defined by Ripiro Beach which stretches down Northland’s west coast from Maunganui Bluff and the Waipoua Forest in the North, to Pouto at the entrance to the Kaipara Harbour.
-The region is bisected by the Northern Wairoa River and its tributaries, which flow into the northern end of the Kaipara Harbour.
+The district's western boundary is defined by Ripirō Beach, which stretches down Northland's west coast from Maunganui Bluff and the Waipoua Forest in the north, to Pouto at the entrance to Kaipara Harbour.
+The region is bisected by the northern Wairoa River and its tributaries, which flow into the northern end of Kaipara Harbour.